 - 12 ounces monterey jack, muenster... shredded

-- Heat the water, orange juice, zest, sugar, cinnamon sticks, and anise in a pan over medium heat, stirring until sugar is dissolved.
+Heat the water, orange juice, zest, sugar, cinnamon sticks, and anise in a pot over medium heat, stirring until sugar is dissolved.
 Add raisins and let simmer for 5 minutes without stirring.

-- Spread the butter onto both sides of each slice of bread and arrange butter side up onto baking sheet.
+Spread the butter onto both sides of each slice of bread and arrange on baking sheet.
 Bake in preheated oven for 5 minutes, or until golden brown.
 Turn over and bake the other side for 5 minutes.

 Line the base of the ovenproof dish with half the toast.
 Sprinkle over half of the cheese and nuts.
-Remove and discard cinnamon sticks, spoon 1/2 of raisin mix over toast.
+Remove and discard cinnamon sticks from piloncillo syrup.
+Spoon 1/2 of raisin mix over toast.
 Repeat another layer, bake for 25 minutes or until golden brown.

 If you would like a more moist bread pudding, I would suggest doubling the syrup recipe.
 It's best to have extra just in case there is more bread.
 If you like to thicken it, just cook it at medium low until it thickens.